 Ground flax is used as a binder since there aren't any eggs.
 In addition, it provides a sweet, nutty flavor.

 This loaf can't have the name "pumpkin" without some sort of pumpkin element!
 Pumpkin puree is used in this recipe, as well as pumpkin pie spice.
 (Cinnamon can be used instead of the pumpkin pie spice.)

 Raw honey is the perfect sweetener for this recipe.
 Just 2-3 tablespoons provides a slight sweetness.
 However, if you are Vegan or don't have honey on hand, maple syrup can be used as a replacement.

-This allergy friendly loaf is extremely easy to make.
+This plantain bread recipe is extremely easy to make.
 All you need to make the batter is one bowl, a spatula and all the necessary ingredients.

 First, preheat your oven to 350 degrees F. Then, in a large mixing bowl, combine all dry ingredients.
 Add in the wet ingredients.
 Mix well.

 Next, pour the batter into a lined 8" x 4" loaf pan.
 Place the loaf in the oven and bake at 350 degrees for at least one hour.

 When taking the bread out, it should be slightly under-baked, as it continues to set while cooling.
 Let the loaf cool in the pan for 10-15 minutes.
 Then, remove from the pan and cool to room temperature on a wire cooling rack.